Piero della Francesca: Criticism and interpretation

-Recently, the Frick Collection in New York until 19 May 2013, collected seven of the eight extant paintings of Piero known to exist in the United States for exhibition.
-Of the seven pieces in the exhibit, critic Jerry Saltz writing in New York magazine singled out Piero's Virgin and Child Enthroned With Four Angels for its exemplary qualities.
+In a 2013 exhibition, the Frick Collection in New York collected seven of the eight paintings of Piero known to exist in the United States.
+Of the seven paintings in the exhibit, critic Jerry Saltz writing in New York magazine singled out Piero's Virgin and Child Enthroned With Four Angels for its exemplary qualities.

-Saltz states that, "The Virgin and child are elevated two steps.
+Saltz wrote, "The Virgin and child are elevated two steps.
 They are in a world itself apart from this world apart.
 Mary isn't looking at her child and looks instead at the rose he reaches for.
 You begin to glean the revelation she is having.
 The flower represents love, devotion, and beauty.
 It also symbolizes blood and the crown of thorns Christ will wear.
 This child who will suffer a horrendous death reaches for his acceptance of fate.
 Mary does not pull the flower back.
 You sense an inner agony, noticing her deep-blue robe open to reveal scarlet beneath, symbol of outward passion and pain to come.
 In the dead-center vertical line of the painting is Christ's right palm that will be nailed to the cross."

-Saltz accepted this oil painting as the most exceptional work of Piero on display in the exhibit.
+By contrast, Walter Kaiser, reviewing the exhibition in The New York Review of Books, wrote, "The most splendid picture in the Frick exhibition is the magnificent figure of Saint Augustine from the Museu Nacional de Arte Antiga in Lisbon, a companion to Saint John the Evangelist [owned by the Frick Collection] on the Sant'Agostino altarpiece".